Daily Operations

 Remember

 Participants may be in trauma.
 Make this experience different - more human, more dignified.
+Hope rises when people are seen, heard, and felt.

 Build Trust Through Clarity